subsetpark/pantagruel/priv/reference.md

 interpreter.
-Thus the semantics of Pantagruel, while not undefined, are mostly a set of *suggested readings*, a system of of interpretations that it would be useful to share among the humans that read and write Pantagruel programs.[^1]
+Thus the semantics of Pantagruel, while not undefined, are mostly a set of *suggested readings*, a system of of interpretations that it would be useful to share among the humans that read and write Pantagruel programs.

-[^1] As Pantagruel evolves, there is the constant threat that any semantics which is currently only a suggested reading will get implemented in the interpreter if there is a use for it.
+> As Pantagruel evolves, there is the constant threat that any
+> semantics which is currently only a suggested reading will get implemented
+> in the interpreter if there is a use for it.

 ## Pantagruel Syntax